Optimize every touchpoint your customers have with your webshop - using psychological nudges.

 The bottom line?

 So, to sum up your conversion funnel best practice on your PDP:

 Your soon-to-be customers have reached a pivotal moment in their online sales funnel journey: their favorite products have been added to the cart.
 So far, so good.

-At this moment in their journey comes the process of consolidation.
+At this moment in their journey is the process of consolidation.
 Shoppers take a second look at their cart and are likely to deliberate their product choices in relation to their total, eliminating products when necessary.

-Similar to the product detail page, the primary barrier shoppers face at this point of the funnel is maintaining their motivation.
-So how do you decrease cart abandonment?
+Similar to the product detail page, the primary barrier shoppers face at this point in the funnel is maintaining their motivation.
+This is the moment to remind your shoppers of why they added specific products to their cart (e.g., because it was the most popular, a staff pick, exclusive offer, limited stock, waterproof).

 Interactive overlays are dialogue boxes that appear when an individual shows exit intent.